Skip to Content

 And a dry bag will provide much-needed protection for your valuables, phone and electronic gizmos while on a boat or tour.

-Reusable bags:
+Reusable bags

 The state of Hawaii doesn’t provide any shopping bags.
 You can buy one from the grocery or convenience store, but the environment will thank you if you just throw a couple of reusable bags in your suitcase.

-Water bottle:
+Water bottle

 Single-use plastics are frowned on in Hawaii so a reusable water bottle is a great idea.
-Plus you can keep yourself hydrated in flight and around the beach once you land.

-Small backpack:
+Small backpack

 If you have tours planned, or say you want to hike Diamond head, a daypack frees up your hands, and provides a good spot for your water bottle, snacks, sunscreen and other essentials.

-Other Hawaii travel tips
+Other Hawaii vacation travel tips

 Here are some final tips for traveling to Hawaii to help with planning your Hawaiian vacation.

-Reserve in advance:
+Reserve in advance

 This is worth repeating… Make reservations far in advance for hotels, rental cars, restaurants and activities.

-Pick up a Hawaii guide book:
+Pick up a Hawaii guide book

 There are many great Hawaii guides out there.

-Fodor’s and Frommer’s also have excellent guides.
+Fodor’s also has excellent guides.

-Learn some Hawaiian words:
+Learn some Hawaiian words

 Before you go, it’s fun to learn a few words from the Hawaiian language to help in basic situations.